enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 hit the process boundary for an RPC for each protocol for both clients and servers (i.e. request latency, request path, request method, status code, cpu time).
-Finagle makes the Trace context available to people building their applications and business logic so that application specific annotations can be ammended to the trace span &mdash; just like we did in this example.
+Finagle makes the Trace context available to people building their applications and business logic so that application specific annotations can be amended to the trace span &mdash; just like we did in this example.

 ***BUT,*** the mechanism that Finagle uses to propagate that Trace information to users can be lost.
 Finagle automatically handles this, as long as you stay within the confines of the framework and do things in a Finagle-y way (Finagle Clients, Finagle Servers, Finagle Threads, Twitter Futures, etc).
-If you try to integrate a Finagle thing with a non-Finagle thing &mdash; say a Java CompletableFuture that is launched from a dedicated ThreadPool that Finagle doesn't know about (I'm looking at you, ForkJoinPool) &mdash; then the link can be broken.
+If you try to integrate a Finagle thing with a non-Finagle thing &mdash; say a Java `CompletableFuture` that is launched from a dedicated ThreadPool that Finagle doesn't know about (I'm looking at you, `ForkJoinPool`) &mdash; then the link can be broken.
 Your code will still compile and still run, but the magic glue isn't present and your annotation is lost.